 The two-dimensional rotation is done first, followed by the three-dimensional rotation.
 That is, if R' is the rotational 2 x 2 matrix described by an angle, and P is the 3 x 3 matrix projecting (0,0,1) to (xp,yp,zp), let R be constructed from R' at the upper left sub-matrix, 1 at element 3,3 and zeros elsewhere.
 Then the matrix formula for translating data is v' = P R v, where v is the 3 x 1 vector of data extracted from the data file.
 In cases where the data of the file is inherently not three-dimensional, logical rules are used to place the data in three-space.
 (E.g., usually setting the z-dimension value to zero and placing 2D data in the x-y plane.)

 Data

-Data provided in a file can be plotted by giving the name of the file (enclosed in single or double quotes) on the plot command line.
-Data may also come from an input stream that is not a file.
-See special-filenames (p.
-130), piped-data (p.
-131), datablocks (p.
-58).
+Discrete data contained in a file can be displayed by specifying the name of the data file (enclosed in single or double quotes) on the plot command line.